Founder and Director

 He was Artistic Director of Stage Door & New Moon Children’s Theatre Workshop and The Young Companions for 21 years, director of Dubarry’s Music Hall company for 12 years and ran his own TIE Puppet Theatre Company.

 As a theatre costume designer, Adrian has created costumes for pantomime companies around the United Kingdom and for The Royal Opera House, Covent Garden.

-Theatre credits: THE SECRET GARDEN (Mermaid Theatre), THE BLUEBIRD (Cochrane Theatre), THE SNOW QUEEN (Central Theatre), THE DARK SIDE OF THE MOON (Marlowe Theatre), OLIVER TWIST (Hazlitt Theatre), A CHRISTMAS CAROL (Greenwich Borough Hall), ALICE THROUGH THE LOOKING GLASS (Broadway Theatre, Lewisham Ashcroft Theatre, Croydon & Woodville Halls, Gravesend) A GRAND OLD MUSIC HALL (Players's Theatre, Hoxton Hall), LONDON LIGHTS (Players' Theatre), DOG MEAT (Kings Head Islington), AN AUDIENCE WITH CHARLES DICKENS (Ambassadors Theatre BBC), WHITECHAPEL JACK (Player's Theatre).
+Theatre credits: THE SECRET GARDEN (Mermaid Theatre), THE BLUEBIRD (Cochrane Theatre), SCROOGE (Greenwich Borough Hall), ALICE THROUGH THE LOOKING GLASS (Broadway Theatre, Lewisham Ashcroft Theatre, Croydon & Woodville Halls, Gravesend) A GRAND OLD MUSIC HALL, LONDON LIGHTS and WHITECHAPEL JACK (Players's Theatre), DOG MEAT (Kings Head Islington), AN AUDIENCE WITH CHARLES DICKENS (Ambassadors Theatre BBC).

-Adrian has spent over 30 years supporting charitable causes.
-He worked 11 years in the care field and in that time developed TIE and reminiscience projects.
+Adrian has spent over 30 years supporting charitable causes and worked 11 years in the care field and in that time developed TIE and reminiscience projects.

 Adrian works tirelessly to ensure that the contribution made to our collective cultural heritage by great artistes of the golden age of music hall, musical comedy, Theatre and Variety is acknowledged and never forgotten.

 Matthew is proud to be Chairman of The Music Hall Guild of Great Britain & America and has a passion for the history of Music Hall and its artistes.

 Matthew spent 20 years with the Stage Door Children's Theatre Workshop.
 Through his association with DuBarry’s Music Hall Theatre Company, he has played Master of Ceremonies many times, even at the world famous Players’ Theatre and is regularly called upon to play Chairman for corporate and social functions.